 3 Credits Students study Native cultures who have resided in Wisconsin from pre-history to the present.
-The course focuses on historical and cultural aspects of the Algonquian, Siouan, and Iroquoian language families, their relations to one another, to the European
+The course focuses on historical and cultural aspects of the Algonquian, Siouan, and Iroquoian language families, their relations to one another, to the European colonists, and later to the Americans.
+Students gain insight and understanding of cultures that are much different than that of the White American.

-NAS 211 - Native American History to 1830
+NAS 211 - Native American History and Experience